Rchintalapati0111/Android_world_challenge/results.md

 [8] Options

 Previous Actions:
-OPEN_APP(Camera, index=-1)
+OPEN_APP(Camera, index=None)
 CLICK(Shutter, index=2)
-Response: {'action_type': 'STATUS', 'target': 'complete', 'reasoning': "The goal of taking a photo using the camera app has been achieved by clicking the 'Shutter' button."}
+Response: {'action_type': 'STATUS', 'target': 'complete', 'reasoning': 'The goal of taking a photo using the camera app has been achieved as the shutter button has already been clicked.'}

 ✅ Goal Completed

+🧾 Saved: runs/llm_results/CameraTakePhoto_0__mistral.json

 Part 2: